-To maintain eligibility and membership in the Business Honors Program, students must maintain a minimum grade point average of 3.5 throughout the program of study.
+To maintain eligibility and membership in the Business Honors Program, students must maintain a minimum cumulative grade point average of 3.5 throughout the program of study and/or earn semester grade point averages over 3.0.

 Honors Curriculum

 Honors courses enable academically talented students to engage in a rigorous and challenging course of study while enjoying the benefits of smaller classes and closer faculty involvement.